Offered by: Nemours Children's

 What is involved?

-All study related evaluations will be performed during your routine care visits with your Doctor.
+All study related evaluations will be performed during your routine care visits with your doctor.
 Study-related evaluations will require an additional 20-30 minutes to complete during your routine care visits.
-You are expected to come back for follow-up visits with your surgeon at approximately 1 month after surgery, 6 months, 1 year, 2 years, 5 years, and 10 years.
+You are expected to come back for follow-up visits with your surgeon at approximately one month after surgery, six months, one year, two years, five years, and 10 years.
 We may follow you for up to 25 years.
 These are the normal clinical visits for this condition.
 We may have to contact you by telemedicine, phone, email, or other communication methods for follow-up as needed if you do not have the means or need to travel back to Nemours for a clinical visit.

 The researchers will be collecting the following information about your surgery: